-A strong academic background in a field relevant to the proposed research - specifically, a 2.1 or higher Bachelor degree (or equivalent).
-Applicants should also have, or expect to have by the beginning of the course, a 2.1 or higher Masters degree (or equivalent) in economics or in a related area.
-A strong performance at the Masters level may compensate for a weaker one at the Bachelor’s level.
-Students may apply to one of the department’s Masters programmes prior to commencing a research degree.
+A strong academic background in a field relevant to the proposed research - specifically, a 2:1 or higher Bachelor degree with honours (or equivalent).
+Applicants should also have, or expect to have by the beginning of the course, a Masters degree (or equivalent) with Merit or higher, in economics or in a related area.

 Months of entry